jgors/vimux-ipy/README.md

     This arg can be set such that it is the same as what the iPython notebook uses to delimit its code cells:  `cell_delim='# <codecell>'`
-    Thus, if cells are seperated with this, then the script can be uploaded & opened as an iPython notebook, and the iPython NB environment will recognize the delimited cell blocks.
-    NOTE, for this to work, the first thing at the top of the script needs to be:
+    Meaning, if cells are seperated with this as the cell_delim, then the script can be uploaded & opened as an iPython notebook, and the iPython NB environment will recognize the delimited code cell blocks -- NOTE, in order to be able to upload a script delimited in this way to the iPython notebook environment, the first thing at the very top of the script needs to be:
     `# <nbformat>3</nbformat>`

     for more details see: